-I worked for a few seasons in Alaska and in my time in the state I saw many types of mammals including killer whales, humpback whales and bears.
-I wanted to find out which mammals live in Alaska so put together this guide.
+I worked for a few seasons in Alaska, and in my time in the state, I saw many types of mammals, including killer whales, humpback whales, and bears.
+I wanted to find out which mammals live in Alaska, so I put together this guide.

 Read on if you want to find out which mammals live in Alaska.

 The Alaskan hare is also known as the tundra hare and is found in the tundra regions of western Alaska and the Alaska Peninsula.